-Best real ales: great traditional beers
+Best real ales: great traditional beers you can buy by the bottle

-Craft beer is massive in Britain, but don’t sleep on the real ale movement
+Craft beer is massive in Britain, but don’t sleep on the real ale movement.

 Thankfully, there are a number of ways you can still show your support for your favourite brewers with mail order deliveries of some delicious ales.
 While you might already be a craft beer connoisseur, now might also be the perfect time to crack open some traditional real ales and help keep some of Britain’s most storied brewers afloat through the crisis.